 This is the page you see after you type a search keyword into a search engine.
 The websites that appear are based on the relevancy of your search query and a variety of SEO parameters.

-Semantic markup allows search engines to understand the content and structure of your website.
-By leveraging structured semantic markup in the website’s architecture and content, your website will inform search engines of the specific value and relevancy of your content.
+Semantic markup allows search engines to understand the content and structure of a website.
+By leveraging structured semantic markup in the website’s architecture and content, a website will inform search engines of the specific value and relevancy of it’s content.

 Schema is one version of a semantic markup language.

-A type of digital map that is created by your developer.
+A type of digital map of a website.
 When made available to search engines, a sitemap makes it easy for search engines to index and display your website in their results pages.

-A computer program that scans your website and collects a variety of information including: page titles & descriptions, number of indexed pages, inbound & outbound links, redirects, and site errors.
+A computer program that scans a website and collects a variety of information including page titles & descriptions, number of indexed pages, inbound & outbound links, redirects, and site errors.

-The number of online users who visit your site.
+The number of online users who visit a website.

-The web address of a page on your site (example: www. yoursite. com/contact).
+The web address of a page on a website (example: www. yoursite. com/contact).